 Although Oregon is in its 15th year of anti-SLAPP litigation under a decidedly robust statute, no Oregon appellate court had ruled on how to decide when Oregon's anti-SLAPP statute applies until the recent decision in Mullen v.
 Meredith Corporation, 271 Or.
 App.
 698 (2015).
 In that matter of first impression, the Oregon Court of Appeals corrected the "cart before the horse" approach taken by the trial court, which had ruled that a claimed tortious broadcast was not "protected speech" and thus did not fall within the scope of the anti-SLAPP statute.

-The initial evening news broadcasts did not include the guard's image, but a subsequent morning news report was recut and that version showed plaintiff outside his home for several seconds.
-The guard alleged that colleagues and multiple inmates saw him on television and one inmate told plaintiff he now knew where he lived.
+The initial evening news broadcasts did not include the guard's image, but a subsequent morning news report was recut, and that version showed plaintiff outside his home for several seconds.
+The guard alleged that colleagues and multiple inmates saw him on television and that one inmate told plaintiff he now knew where he lived.
 Plaintiffs immediately left and put their home up for sale.

 Plaintiffs sued defendants for: (1) breach of contract, based on a promise not to show plaintiff in the news report; (2) negligence, based on the broadcast of plaintiff's image; (3) negligent infliction of emotional distress; and (4) intentional infliction of emotional distress.